Spatial enantioseparation of gaseous chiral molecules: Induced gauge potentials: quasi-periodic structure

-It is observed from Eqs.~(\ref{eq:gPhi},\ref{eq:Eigvalues},\ref{eq:Halpha},\ref{eq:A and V}) that the non-zero space-dependent part $\phi_{r}$ of the overall phase also contributes to the induced gauge potentials.
-This is very different from the original researches~\cite{Li2,ShapiroLiX} without considering the molecular rotations, where the induced gauge potentials are only attributed to the spatial distribution of the intensities of the three coupling strengths.
+It is observed from Eqs.~(\ref{eq:gPhi}-\ref{eq:A and V}) that the nonzero space-dependent part $\phi_{r}$ of the overall phase also contributes to the induced gauge potentials.
+This is very different from the original research~\cite{Li2,ShapiroLiX} without considering the molecular rotations, where the induced gauge potentials are only attributed to the spatial distribution of the intensities of the three coupling strengths.